 What is a Mandamus Lawsuit?

-Many clients wonder if they can seek legal assistance and take action when their immigration cases are not being processed by USCIS or the consulate in a timely manner.
+Many clients wonder if they can seek legal assistance and take action when their immigration cases are not being processed by USCIS or the consulate on time.
 Whether it is a long wait for a petition approval or you have been waiting for a decision on your interview for months, even years, you may have the option to file for a “writ of Mandamus” lawsuit against that government agency under The Mandamus Act and the Administrative Procedure Act (APA).

-This type of lawsuit is to compel the government agency (USCIS, a consulate, foreign embassy, FBI department, etc.) to perform a duty owed to the plaintiff – in other words, to make a decision on your pending application.
-When a strong lawsuit is filed, the results tend to be very promising due to the Federal Courts ability to oblige USCIS (or any other government agency) to find a resolution to your application within a short period of time.
+This type of lawsuit is designed to compel the government agency (USCIS, a consulate, foreign embassy, FBI department, etc.) to perform a duty owed to the plaintiff – in other words, to decide on your pending application.
+When a strong lawsuit is filed, the results tend to be very promising due to the Federal Court’s ability to oblige USCIS (or any other government agency) to find a resolution to your application within a short period.
 Keep in mind that a decision will be settled, but it is not guaranteed to be in your favor.
 Though there is not a precise time to decide when to file for this lawsuit, to have the best results, we strongly encourage clients who have been waiting for over a year and a half outside of general processing times for their results, to file for a mandamus lawsuit.

 Filing a lawsuit on your own against USCIS or a government agency may be daunting, however, with the correct legal support, the results can be effective.